luigilucioli/static-job-listing/README.md

 ### Static job listing

 This is an experiment done with Next.js, the styling was created with the use of tss-react and the animations are done with gsap.
-I also implemented zustand, for status changes shared between components.
+I also implemented zustand, for states changes shared between components.

+You can view the project at the url: https://luigilucioli.github.io/static-job-listing/

 ### Getting started